« Go Back

 Ask: Are we reviewing inventory, margin, and cash flow monthly?
 Are our tools up to the task?

-1. Are we showing this year’s vintage costs on the Income Statement (or P&L) without overstating expenses?
+9. Are we showing this year’s vintage costs on the P&L without overstating expenses?

-You want visibility into how much your current vintage is costing you, but you do not want to hit your bottom line with costs that have not yet become cost of goods sold.
+You want visibility into how much the current vintage is costing—but you don’t want to hit your bottom line with costs that haven’t yet become cost of goods sold.

-The solution: Track farming, cellar, and bottling costs on the P& L, then zero them out each month by transferring those costs into inventory:
+The solution: Track farming, cellar, and bottling costs on the P&L, then zero them out monthly by transferring those costs into inventory:

 • Bulk wine inventory if the wine is still aging